 NOT part of the original recipe.

 My favourite sponge cake with coffee flavouring in the cake and frosting (icing as we Brits would say)

-- 2 8 or 9 inch ( 20cm- 22.5cm) round baking tins, greased and lined with parchment paper or if making the simple sheet cake a quarter size sheet pan
+- 2 8 or 9 inch ( 20cm- 22.5cm) round baking tins, greased and lined with parchment paper (see below for link to pre cut parchment paper)or if making the simple sheet cake a quarter size sheet pan

 - 8oz* self raising flour (220g* / 11/2 cups) or 8oz all purpose flour (220g) or 11/2 cups with 2 tsp baking powder

 - 8oz* butter (220*g)/2 sticks at room temperature

 - 8oz* sugar (220*g)/little over 1cup plus two level TBS sugar